 “unprecedented territory with unknown consequences”.

-My Lords, we have been wandering in the wilderness since Mrs May lost her majority in the election.
+We have been wandering in the wilderness since Mrs May lost her majority in the election.
 I wonder how high Dr Fox was flying when he dreamed that one up.
 In my book, if a democracy cannot be allowed to change its mind, it ceases to be a democracy.

 When the Minister winds up, will he say what the Government are afraid of in refusing a people’s vote?
 In answering that question, will he please explain to young people who have reached adulthood why they do not have the right to be heard on an issue that our generation has manifestly bodged?
 Brexit will shape these youngsters’ futures for the next 50 years—not ours.
 I have no children or grandchildren; my quality of life will not be affected.
 I am all right, Jack.
 But what about the Jacks and Jills out there?
 Are they to be stripped of their rights on the whim of those who peddled rubbish in the referendum and are afraid to be challenged in another?